Muteeba4626/ai-pathfinder/README.md

 ## Controls
 - Click algorithm buttons to select
-- ▶ START to run, ■ STOP to pause, ↺ RESET to clear
+- Press START button to run, STOP button  to pause and  RESET button to clear
 - Draw Walls / Set Start / Set Target with the editor buttons